 It can be especially daunting to fulfil all aspects of the curriculum in a broad and balanced way whilst upholding a high standard of teaching and learning, but it is possible.
-Below are some suggestions to help you maximise your D&T lesson time.
+Below are some suggestions to help you maximise your Design and technology lesson time.

-The design and technology curriculum hones in on the four main aspects of the design process, as well as a focus on cooking and nutrition:
+The design and technology curriculum homes in on the four main aspects of the design process, as well as a focus on cooking and nutrition:

 - Design – generating, developing, modelling and communicating design ideas, using traditional and digital techniques

 - Make – selecting and using a range of materials, ingredients and equipment to perform practical tasks

 - Evaluate – exploring, investigating and analysing products; as well as a wider-world appreciation for key events and individuals in the field

 - Technical knowledge – essential understanding of systems such as electrical and mechanical; application of computing to program, monitor and control products

 - Cooking and nutrition – key principles in food such as healthy, balanced diets and seasonality

 By taking an iterative approach through the steps above (Design, Make, Evaluate), it will ensure that pupils’ learning is focused upon designing for purpose and the expressing and planning of ideas which are underpinned by technical knowledge and understanding.